 Provided by Workforce Solutions Capital Area

 Sometimes, you just need a job.
 Any job.
 But exploring what you might like to do or be good at can lead to both you and your employer being happier in the end.
+It's also good to learn about different employers to find a good match.
+Note that employment preference is given to for former foster youth when applying for state jobs.

 Texas Career Check has ways to explore careers and take an “interest profiler” on what you like and don’t like.
 The website will then give you suggestions on jobs that you might like.
 Everyone has different talents and skills, so find what the best career field will be for you.
 Make sure you read what skills and education are needed to work in your specific career choice and take the necessary steps to reach your career goal.
 My Next Move is a similar type of site.